allex32/Airline-Processor/README.md

 TODO: Can we improve these installation instructions?

+ANSWER:

-ANSWER: We can provide requirements.txt file with explicitly specified dependencies.
+1.We can provide requirements.txt file with explicitly specified dependencies.

+2.Before installing, it may be convenient to create a new virtual environment.

-Then the instruction looks as follows:
+The updated instruction may look as follows:
 ```
+py -m venv zeroG_exercise
 pip install -r requirements.txt
 ```